zmbikayi/zmbikayi.github.io/_pages/about.md

   - /home/
 ---

+Hi!
 I am Zoe.
 Currently a research associate and doctoral candidate at the institute of flight system dynamics of the Technical University of Munich.

 I am interested in flight control in general, and monitoring of adaptive flight controllers.